 I don’t claim to have all the answers, but I think I have a few ideas.
 Within these blog posts are the things that I wish someone had sat me down and told me when I became an adult.
-Or maybe people did but I was too stubborn to listen.
-Hopefully, you’ll get something out it.
+Or maybe people did, but I was too stubborn to listen.
+(This happens a lot!)

 Questions & Answers